-You’ll notice we’ve added a few important buying points to each, as well as a list of pros and cons, so you can compare and consider at a glance, without a headache.
-We’ve also included a price rating of $-$$$ so you can see what kind of range they’re in at a glance.
+You’ll notice we’ve added a few important buying points to each, as well as a list of pros and cons, so you can compare and consider at a glance.
+We’ve also included a price rating of $-$$$ so you can see what kind of range they’re in.

-Be sure to also check out our buyer’s guide section at the end of the article which explains what you should be looking for in a monitor, as well as some of the confusing terms that are used for colour, size and resolution specs.
+Be sure to also check out our buyer’s guide section at the end of the article which explains what you should be looking for in a monitor, as well as some of the confusing terms that are used for color, size, and resolution specs.

-The ASUS ProArt is named as such for a reason.
-While it’s not as advanced as the EIZO monitors in terms of colour gamut, it’s a great contender at a far lower price point.
-It’s great for animation, graphic design and even video editing, thanks to its features and specs.
-Do note that there’s an Adobe RGB version of this monitor offering 99.5% Adobe RGB colour gamut, however, we’re looking at the sRGB model.
+The ASUS ProArt graphic design monitor is named as such for a reason.
+While it’s not as advanced as the EIZO monitors in terms of color gamut, it’s a great contender at a far lower price point.
+It’s great for animation, graphic design, and even video editing, thanks to its features and specs.

 This monitor is an all-round great choice.
 It has the bonus of being wall-mountable, low-power, and has a low-blue-light mode to aid with your sleeping patterns for late night or early morning use.